braydonf/erray/README.md

 # Erray

-Define an array of errors based on a specification.
+Define an array of errors in JavaScript based on a specification.

 ## Overview